sagannotcarl/nnpn-static/site/content/support.md

 {{< donate >}}

 National New Play Network is a 501(c)3 non-profit organization, so all donations made to NNPN are tax-deductible to the extent allowed by law.
 Unless specified, all donations will go toward general operating support.
-If this gift is intended for a specific NNPN program, please email or call Jordana Fraider, Engagement Director at [jess@nnpn.org](mailto:jess@nnpn.org)/773.329.7803.
+If this gift is intended for a specific NNPN program, please email or call Jess Hutchinson, Engagement Director at [jess@nnpn.org](mailto:jess@nnpn.org)/773.329.7803.